PeterWangIntel/crosswalk-website/documentation/05-Installing_Crosswalk.md

 # While in the shell on the Tizen device
 rpm -i /tmp/crosswalk-1.29.3.0-0.i586.rpm
 rpm -i /tmp/tizen-extensions-crosswalk-0.2-0.i586.rpm
-# IF running on an emulator:
+# IF running in the Tizen emulator:
 rpm -i /tmp/crosswalk-emulator-support1.29.3.0-0.i586.rpm
 ```
 1. While still in the shell, you can launch xwalk: